accountrev/BetterSaveinstance/README.md

   - Default: false
 - IgnoreSpecialProperties: `boolean`
   - Prevents calls to gethiddenproperty and uses fallback methods instead.
 This also helps with crashes.
 If your file is corrupted after saving, you can try turning this on.
-  - Default: false (except on the executors Fluxus, Solara and Delta)
+  - Default: false (except on the executors Fluxus, Solara, Visual, WRD, and JJSploit x Xeno)
 - IsolateLocalPlayer: `boolean`
   - Saves Children of LocalPlayer as separate folder and prevents any instance of ClassName Player with .Name identical to LocalPlayer.Name from saving.
   - Enables SaveNotCreatable